mykola-rykov/tz-lookup-oss/README.md

 $ sudo apt install gdal-bin # on Ubuntu
 ```

-Then, simply execute `rebuild/rebuild.sh`.
+Then, simply execute `sh rebuild.sh` from `rebuild` dir.
 Expect it to take 10-30 minutes, depending
 on your network connection and CPU.

 [tbb]: https://github.com/evansiroky/timezone-boundary-builder/